 Modes Of Theft

-While there is several different types of theft crimes (as listed above) there are also several different ways each of these crimes can be committed.
+While there are several different types of theft crimes (as listed above) there are also several different ways each of these crimes can be committed.

 Theft By Extortion